giulio93/DjGrambot/README.md

 - Download a video/audio using @vid bot
 - Go routine for video download
 - Reply to the @vid with the downloaded audio
+### Bug fix

+- Handle errors during video download
+- Too many request error handle via timer

 ## TODO
+- Avoid download long file like playlist
 - Get the local playlist
-- Error Handling during video download
+- Get the list of command
 - Go routine for the download method
 - Mixing track